Engineering, Ph.D.

 Curriculum Overview

-The Ph.D. in Engineering requires a total of 60 credits of coursework beyond the bachelor’s degree, with a minimum of 12 credits of dissertation.
+The Ph.D. in engineering requires a total of 60 credits of coursework beyond the bachelor’s degree, with 12 credits of dissertation.
 A limited number of courses may be at the 4000 level; all others must be at the 5000 or higher level.
-Those students who earn an M.S. may include a maximum of 24 master’s degree course credits with departmental approval, but not the thesis or project credits in the 60 credits for the Ph.D. degree.
+Students who earn an M.S. may include a maximum of 24 master’s degree course credits with departmental approval, but not the thesis or project credits in the 60 credits for the Ph.D. degree.

-There are three concentrations in the engineering doctoral program:
+There are two concentrations in the engineering doctoral program:

 • Aerospace and mechanical engineering